Mathilde Sternat: Life

-As a member of the Travelling Quartet — Anne Gravoin and David Braccini (violins), Vincent Pasquier (double bass) and Mathilde Sternat — she makes arrangements of the repertoire of the art music of the 19th and early 20th centuries (Tchaikovsky, Brahms, Offenbach, Satie, among others) and arrangements of compositions of Jazz (Scott Joplin, Bill Evans, George Gershwin, Astor Piazzolla, notably) pop music (The Beatles…), film scores and French songs (Édith Piaf, Jacques Brel, Charles Aznavour, among others).
+As a member of the Travelling Quartet – Anne Gravoin, David Braccini (violins); Sternat (cello); Vincent Pasquier (double bass) – she writes arrangements of the repertoire of the art music of the 19th and early 20th centuries (Tchaikovsky, Brahms, Offenbach, Satie, among others), and arrangments of jazz (Scott Joplin, Bill Evans, George Gershwin, Astor Piazzolla, notably), pop (such as The Beatles), film scores, and French songs (Édith Piaf, Jacques Brel, Charles Aznavour, among others).

-In addition to her engagements mainly for chamber music, Sternat composes and arranges music for theatre performances and regularly performs in concert and recording studio with mainly French musicians, but also internationally known musicians, such as Malia, Patrick Bruel, Laurent Voulzy, Michel Sardou, Nolwenn Leroy and Sofia Mestari.
+In addition to her engagements mainly for chamber music, Sternat composes and arranges music for theatre performances and regularly performs in concert and recording studio with mainly French musicians, but also internationally-known musicians, such as Malia, Patrick Bruel, Laurent Voulzy, Michel Sardou, Nolwenn Leroy and Sofia Mestari.